JureSeselj/discover-the-world/README.md

 * After answering 15 quiz questions, user can add name to rank score on High Score page.

-* There is also two buttons for home page or play again the game.
+* There is also two buttons for home page or play the game again.

 ![End Game](/docs/end-page-image.png)